agilajah/agilajah.github.io/index.md

 * *13 Mar 2018* -- Neurafarm's product - Dr. Tania received the Gold Prize in World Invention and Technology  Expo (WINTEX) 2018 in Bandung Insitute of Technology.
 [Link](https://kemahasiswaan.itb.ac.id/welcome/tampil_berita/242/dr-tania-solusi-penyakit-tanaman)
 * *02 Mar 2018* -- Our team, Taleus, chosen as the finalist of Microsoft Imagine Cup 2018 Indonesia [Link](https://imagine.microsoft.com/en-us/Country/ID)
 * *20 Feb 2018* -- Our team, Taleus, selected as the semi-finalist of Microsoft Imagine Cup 2018 Indonesia [Link](https://imagine.microsoft.com/en-us/Country/ID)
-* *17 Feb 2018* -- Our team, Neurafarm, awarded as the 3rd Winner of Business Plan Competition in the 7th University of Indonesia Studentpreneurs.
+* *17 Feb 2018* -- Neurafarm got awarded as the 3rd Winner of Business Plan Competition in the 7th University of Indonesia Studentpreneurs.
 * *05 Feb 2018* -- Accepted as a Part Time (Machine Learning) Engineer at Prosa.ai
 * *23 Nov 2017* -- Awarded as the 2nd Winner in [Indonesia Developer Summit Hackathon](https://www.codepolitan.com/keseruan-dalam-indonesia-developer-summit-5a28d4b386c02).
 * *19 Nov 2017* -- Awarded as the Best Student (Team) in Facebook Developer Circle: Bandung Hackathon.
 * *04 Nov 2017* -- Awarded as the 1st Winner of Data Mining Competition in [Gemastik 2017](https://gemastik.ui.ac.id).
-Held by Indonesia Ministry of Research and Higher Education.
+Held by Indonesia Ministry of Research, Technology, and Higher Education.
 [Link](https://www.ristekdikti.go.id/itb-berhasil-raih-peringkat-2-pada-ajang-gemastik-2017/).
 * *13 August 2017* -- Co-founded Neurafarm and became its Chief Technology Officer.
 * *16 May 2017* -- Accepted as a Software Engineer Intern at  [Kata.ai](http://kata.ai).
 * *08 Mar 2017* -- Our Line Bot, Leptons, chosen as Finalist for [Line Developer Challenge Indonesia 2017]( http://at-blog.line.me/id/archives/DevChallengeWinners.html).